 - Fix your Roofing– Winter can do harm on an aging roof, especially if you’re currently seeking to get the greatest out it before spending big bucks on replacing it.
 Spring is an excellent time to call out a professional to inspect your roof for leaks, and other damages occurred over the winter.
 Many builders will come out and give you a free estimate in the event you should require any repairs.
 You can determine for yourself if you’re capable of repairing them yourself or paying the contractor to do it.

-There are lots of projects and we are sure you can even add more to this list.
+There are lots of house remodel projects and we are sure you can even add more to this list.
 Owning your home means taking responsibility to maintain the condition of your house.